 How we use your information

-Gemini Events are committed to preserving the privacy of all visitors to (the Website).
+Classic Motor Events Limited (trading as Gemini Events) are committed to preserving the privacy of all visitors to (the Website).
 Please read the following Policy to understand:

 the personal data we collect about you;